As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Step 1.
 Prep your seed tray.

 Step 2.
-Make your soil block mix OR go to the next step if you bought soil block mix.
+Make your soil block mix OR go to the next step if you bought pre-made soil block mix.

 Here’s the recipe we use for our SMALL micro blocks (we use a slightly different recipe for our large blocks):